NIH Library Editing Services are only available to NIH and select HHS employees.

 - Grant applications

-- Job applications
+- Job or school applications

-- Manuscripts written for non-NIH related work (other agencies or academia)
+- Manuscripts written for non-NIH-related work (other agencies or academia)

 - Theses or dissertations